frank26080115/Hydra-Dual-Brushed-Motor-ESC/doc/install-firmware.md

 ## Notes about the tool

 There are hidden options that are available, use `hydra-fw-tool.exe --help` or `python hydra-fw-tool.py --help` from a command-line-prompt/terminal to reveal them.
+This will be useful for attempting forms of automation.

 The tool will automatically attempt to prevent you from writing the wrong file.
 This functionality is not perfect.
 But if it does throw an error, please don't ignore it.

 Pressing the key combination `CTRL + C` will interrupt the app and cause it to quit.

+## Upgrading Firmware Without Changing Settings

+Use from a command line or terminal, the command `hydra-fw-tool.exe --preserveeeprom` or `python hydra-fw-tool.py --preserveeeprom`

+## Saving a Backup of Everything

+Use from a command line or terminal, the command `hydra-fw-tool.exe --fullsave` or `python hydra-fw-tool.py --fullsave`

+The file that this saves will contain both the bootloader and the EEPROM (settings) memory region.
+You can also use ST-Link to flash this full file and it would be immediately ready to use without bootloading or reconfiguring.

+This is useful for rapidly preparing spare ESCs before a competition.